thetinshusasi/luxor-repo/README.md

 - Database is reset and reseeded on each API restart
 - All API endpoints require authentication except `/auth/login`
 - Frontend automatically redirects to login if not authenticated

+## 🧪 Testing

+**<span style="color: #FFD600;">Currently unit tests are not implemented due to time crunch.
+However, for frontend we primarily use React Testing Library and backend we use Mocha and Chai, and for e2e we use Cypress or Playwright.</span>**